The Wright Project: taking what is wrong and making it right!

 The best way to make sure you are getting an authentic Atlas Bipod is to order through an Authorized Dealer or directly from B&T Industries.
 If you suspect you may have purchased a counterfeit product, you may send us a photo of your product and we can confirm if it is a genuine B&T product or a counterfeit.
 Please, send this information to firstname.lastname@example.org.

-It is also important to note that an authentic Atlas will have an arrow and “ATLAS BIPOD PATENTED” engraved on one side of the base (4), while the counterfeit will either have the same words, a variation of those words or none of those words stamped onto the base (4).
+- As of the middle of 2019, all authentic Atlas Bipods are engraved on one side of the base (4) with an arrow (if appropriate), "ATLAS®" followed by the series, "accu-shot.com/pat" and "PATENTED."
+Ccfk's will either have the same words, a variation of those words or none of those words stamped onto the base (4).